 According to Neil Patel, voice search is ‘another step in the direction of improving the user experience with semantics […] As Google continues improving its algorithm, we can expect the user experience to become more intuitive and smooth’.

-Improve your local SEO profile
+Improve your local SEO profile and website speed

 Following the advent of mobile search, Think with Google found that 88% of all ‘near me’ searches are done on mobile.
 Voice searches will likely follow suit in favouring local results – according to seoClarity, as much as 22% of voice searches comprise enquiries about ‘local information such as directions, restaurants, shopping, local services, weather, local events, traffic etc’ – so it’s important to make sure that your SEO strategy is regionally-oriented at least in part, if not completely.